devopvoid/webrtc-java/docs/examples.md

 This example provides a foundation for building WebRTC applications that need to handle audio and video communication.

-## WhepExample
+## WHEP

-The `WhepExample` demonstrates an implementation of WebRTC HTTP Egress Protocol (WHEP) client, which is a standardized protocol for WebRTC ingestion.
+The [`WhepExample`](https://github.com/devopvoid/webrtc-java/blob/master/webrtc-examples/src/main/java/dev/onvoid/webrtc/examples/WhepExample.java) demonstrates an implementation of WebRTC HTTP Egress Protocol (WHEP) client, which is a standardized protocol for WebRTC ingestion.

 **Key features demonstrated:**
 - Setting up a WebRTC peer connection